tidbcloud/tidbcloud-cli/docs/generate_doc/ticloud_serverless_create.md

 ### Options

 ```
+      --disable-public-endpoint        Whether the public endpoint is disabled. (optional)
   -n, --display-name string            Display name of the cluster to de created.
       --encryption                     Whether Enhanced Encryption at Rest is enabled. (optional)
   -h, --help                           help for create